 However, you can use a glass pie dish and use a pie server to serve each pie slice.

-More Keto avocado desserts
+More Keto Avocado Desserts

 You may also want to try these delicious keto recipes made from avocado.

-But if you like pies, try these:
+If you like pies, you’ll love these:

 Enjoy the easy healthy avocado key lime pie, and don’t forget to share a picture of your creation with me on Instagram if you try this!